Filling data gaps with Project Blueprint

 Project Blueprint operates thanks to a strong baseline of investors and funders who see the value of waterway health monitoring, data collection and community participation for an improved future.
 This networked approach extends to financial investment, resourcing and in-kind contributions from diverse stakeholders.

-The project would not be possible without strong support from local tourism operators Red Cat Adventures, Ocean Rafting and ZigZag Whitsundays who provide regular passage for Reef visitors.
+Additional project contributors include JCU TropWATER, Whitsunday Charter Boat Industry Association, and Reef Catchments.
+The project would not be possible without strong support from local tourism operators, Ocean Rafting and Red Cat Adventures who provide regular passage to the Whitsundays.